 What Is Tamaryokucha

 Tamaryokucha is a type of Japanese green tea.
-The name translates as "coiled tea."
+The name translates as "coiled green tea."
 Some people also know it by the name guricha or mushiguri.
 These mean "curly tea" and "steamed curly", respectively.

 It's a slightly newer Japanese tea as Kyushu farmers developed it in the 1950s.
 Interestingly enough, farmers produced a similar version of guricha in the 1930s in Shizuoka Prefecture.
 They grew this tea primarily for export into Russia, where it was quite favored.

-The Russian tea market loved pan-fried Chinese green teas.
+The Russian tea market loved pan-fired Chinese green teas.
 However, in Japan, there was a ban on pan-firing tea.
 Thus, some innovative farmers created guricha.
 This tea looked and tasted like Chinese teas but was actually steamed.

 With time, not only did the Russian market come to love this tea, but also plenty of Middle Eastern countries.
 It wasn't until later on that Kyushu Tamaryokucha gained a loyal following of tea enthusiasts throughout Japan and eventually across the world.
 Nowadays, Japanese tea farmers don't produce Tamaryokucha for mass export, but only for connoisseurs who know and love this unique and somewhat rare tea.

 Tamaryokucha makes up only 3% of all teas produced in Japan.

 Just like most other Japanese teas, farmers steam Tamaryokucha instead of pan-firing it.
 Many believe that steaming preserves the vitamins and antioxidants in the tea.

 From the beginning, the growing and processing methods are the same as for sencha.
 There is a difference only in the last step.
 After steaming, farmers roll the tea leaves into their iconic curly shape.
 Read more.